 - I. To qualify in this division each calf (heifer or steer) entered must have a certified birth date.
 The sire and dam need not be registered. - 2.
-Calves to be exhibited in this division must be identified and recorded with the local County Extension office on or before June 15.
+Calves to be exhibited in this division must be identified and recorded with the local County Extension office on or before June 13. - 3.
+Calves to be exhibited in this division do not need to be weaned from the cow, but if you are planning to bring the cow along to the fair, please let the local County Extension office know on or before June 13 due to space.

 G607-901 Steers/Bulls - born Oct.1-Dec.
-31, 2023 (Not eligible for State Fair)
+31, 2024 (Not eligible for State Fair)

-G607-002 Steers/Bulls - January 1, 2024, through April 2024 (Bulls not eligible for State Fair)
+G607-002 Steers/Bulls - January 1, 2025, through April 2025 (Bulls not eligible for State Fair)